iracic82/Infoblox---UDDI-Federated-IPAM/02-managing-csps/assignment.md

 ✅ Step 1: Verify Discovery Sync

-We navigate to Configure > Networking > Discovery to confirm that discovery jobs for AWS and Azure are in a **Synced** state and GCP is in disabled state.
+We navigate to Configure > Networking > Discovery to confirm that discovery jobs for AWS, Azure and GCP jobs.

 ![Screenshot 2025-07-03 at 06.13.17.png](https://play.instruqt.com/assets/tracks/ywozzymyekgv/806b671c5740f908a52bd6b756010b22/assets/Screenshot%202025-07-03%20at%2006.13.17.png)